NO MUD. NO LOTUS.

 The most vulnerable time for a new flame is just after it is lit.
 As soon as you’ve reached clarity, you’ll undoubtedly meet doubt.
 Doubt is a cousin of fear, riddled with insecurity, and dresses itself up as being helpful.

 Negative introspection (extensive analysis and criticism) damages the soul.
 That doesn’t mean destroy it, it will only fight back harder, it means befriend it.
 The negative contains valuable insights into ourselves.
-It allows us to see the infinity of our interiority and reminds us to love the darkness and the light.
+Like in alchemy where lead is transformed into gold, this capacity to embrace and accept allows us to see the infinity of our interiority and reminds us to love the darkness and the light.

 • MENTAL LIBERATION - Change the mental loop.
 Rewire the brain.
 When fear speaks and negativity arises, respond with “not useful” or “thank you for sharing.”
 Of course, some fears keep us safe but be able to distinguish a true physical or emotional threat and a mental one.
 Ask yourself, what’s the worst that could happen?
 Write it all down.
 Face every fear.
 Then write why each fear is not real and how you will overcome and/or befriend it.